 Review of Established Programs

-1. The review of Established Sealed Award Programs is intended to enable the University to:
+1. Reviews are intended to enable the University to:

 - Assess the overall quality of the teaching and learning, and determine whether educational aims and learning outcomes have been achieved;